wizmo2/zidoo-player/README.md

 >
 > If you have issues connecting with the device, it may be an authorization issue.
 >  1. Try opening the 'Control Center' app on the media player and retry.
 >  2. Try turning off validation using the button in the app.

 ## ToDo

 - Testing on other devices
-  - WOL (does not work on Z9S due to hardware limitations - current code uses ethernet mac address)
+  - WOL (does not work on Z9S due to hardware limitations - reportedly works on Z9X)
-  - Authentication ( not sure if newer devices are more secure)
+  - Authentication (not sure if newer devices are more secure)
   - Possible device specific options.
-- Add Coverflow options for Shortcuts in Media Browse
+- Add Coverflow options for additional file shortcuts in Media Browser
-- Add Discovery?
+- Add Discovery (dev branch tested with z9s, need testing and/or DNLA header information for other device support)
+- ZidooRC API will eventually need to be released as a python library per HA requirements.

+## Major Changes

+[^1]: Release 1.1 - can be used on older HA versions, requires manual integration and is limited to basic player control.
+[^2]: Release 1.2 - adds config flow
+[^3]: Release 1.2.9 - Extended search shortcuts